Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Introduction

 This makes certain computations intrinsic to $\mathcal{S}_{++}^d$, such as interpolation and averaging.
 For example, the geodesic midpoint $M \# N = M^{1/2} (M^{-1/2} N M^{-1/2})^{1/2} M^{1/2}$ stays in the cone and serves as the affine-invariant geometric mean \citep{MR3580425}.

 The present paper addresses the problem of density estimation for dependent positive definite matrix data under the Euclidean metric, as detailed in Section~\ref{sec:density.estimation}.
-Before describing the setting and outlining the main contributions, Section~\ref{sec:E.vs.NE} explains the rationale for choosing the Euclidean metric over non-Euclidean alternatives by focusing on two key application areas: DTI (Section~\ref{sec:E.vs.NE.DTI}) and time series of realized covariance matrices in finance (Section~\ref{sec:E.vs.NE.finance}).
+Before describing the setting and outlining the main contributions, the rationale for choosing the Euclidean metric over non-Euclidean alternatives is explained in Section~\ref{sec:E.vs.NE} through two key application areas: DTI (Section~\ref{sec:E.vs.NE.DTI}) and time series of realized covariance matrices in finance (Section~\ref{sec:E.vs.NE.finance}).